lfe-deprecated/books/README.md

 Please do not issue pull requests against this repo, as it is essentially read-only.

-Acutal book content is mainted in Markdown files in `builder` branches (see the repositories linked below).
+Actual book content is maintained in Markdown files in `builder` branches (see the repositories linked below).
 Content is generated in `master` branches.
 Pull requests need to be issued against the Markdown files in the `builder` branches below.

 Any feedback, bugs, requests, etc., should be filed against the appropriate book in the links below.

-Developers and contributers should scroll to the bottom of this file to read instructions on how to incorporate and publish changes to the LFE books.
+Developers and contributors should scroll to the bottom of this file to read instructions on how to incorporate and publish changes to the LFE books.

 ---